mdb/terraputs/README.md

         Optional; the path to a local file containing 'terraform show -json' output
 ```

-A few typical usage examples:
+Examples:

 ```
 # terraputs can accept arbitrary state as a string argument on the command line:
 terraputs -state "$(terraform show -json)" -heading "Terraform Outputs"

-# or directly from standard input, if the -state option is omitted. to read
+# ...Or directly from standard input, if the -state option is omitted.
+To read
 # directly from terraform, consider:
 terraform show -json | terraputs -heading "Terraform Outputs"

-# or read a tfstate JSON file from the filesystem:
+# ...Or read a tfstate JSON file from the filesystem:
 terraform show -json > show.json
 terraputs < show.json
 ```